pinpoint-apm/pinpoint-c-agent/DOC/PHP/Readme.md

 ### 2. Why not support automatically update AOP files?

 We can DO but prefer not to DO!
-Because we have not yet found an efficient way to implement this and monitoring these files status every time is a bad deal.
+Because we have not yet found an efficient way to implement this and monitoring these files status every time is a bad idea.

 ### 3. How much performance does it lose when using?